Analytic Nullstellens\"atze and the model theory of valued fields: Risler's Nullstellensatz

 \begin{cor} Let $f\in \k\lfloor X\rfloor$.
 Then $f(a)\geq 0$ for all $a\in\smallo^m$ iff there are a non-zero $g\in\k\lfloor X\rfloor$ and $h_1,\dots,h_k\in\k\lfloor X\rfloor$ \textup{(}for some $k$\textup{)} such that $fg^2 = h_1^2+\cdots+h_k^2$. \end{cor} \begin{proof} Suppose there are no such $g$ and $h_j$.
 This yields an ordering $\leq$ on $F:=\Frac(\k\lfloor X\rfloor)$ such that $f<0$.
 (See, e.g.,~\cite[Corollary~1.1.11]{BCR}.)
 Let $\Omega$ be the real closure of the ordered field $(F,{\leq})$ and $\sigma\colon \k\lfloor X\rfloor\to\Omega$ be the natural inclusion, and apply Corollary~\ref{cor:Risler spec} to the $\mathcal L_{\operatorname{OR}}$-formula $y<0$ (where $y$ is a single variable).
 This shows the ``only if'' direction; for ``if'' use Lemma~\ref{lem:phim embedding}. \end{proof}

-We can now give a general version of Risler's real Nullstellensatz analogous to Theorem~\ref{thm:Rueckert}.
+Next we give a general version of Risler's real Nullstellensatz analogous to Theorem~\ref{thm:Rueckert}.
 For this, we need to recall some definitions and basic facts from real algebra.
 Let $I$ be an ideal of a ring $R$.
 One says that $I$ is {\it real}\/ if for every sequence~$a_1,\dots,a_k$ of elements of $R$:

-We have (cf.~\cite[Lemmas~4.1.5, 4.1.6]{BCR}): \begin{enumerate} \item If $I$ is real, then $I$ is radical; \item if $I$ is real and $R$ is noetherian, then all minimal prime ideals of $R$ containing~$I$ are real; and \item if $I$ is a prime ideal, then $I$ is real iff $\Frac(R/I)$ is orderable (formally real). \end{enumerate} Next we define
+We have (cf.~\cite[Lemmas~4.1.5, 4.1.6]{BCR}): \begin{enumerate} \item If $I$ is real, then $I$ is radical; \item if $I$ is real and $R$ is noetherian, then all minimal prime ideals of $R$ containing~$I$ are real; and \item if $I$ is a prime ideal and $F:=\Frac(R/I)$, then $I$ is real iff $F$ is formally real (that is, there is an ordering on $F$ making $F$ an ordered field). \end{enumerate} Next we define

 Then $\sqrt[\leftroot{2}\uproot{5}\operatorname{r}]{I}$ is the smallest real ideal of $R$ containing $I$, called the {\it real radical}\/ of $I$.
 For $R=\k\lfloor X\rfloor$, we clearly have~$\operatorname{I}\!\big(\!\operatorname{Z}_K(I)\big)=\operatorname{I}\!\big(\!\operatorname{Z}_K(\sqrt[\leftroot{2}\uproot{5}\operatorname{r}]{I})\big)$.